firedev/firedev.github.io/_posts/2015-06-10-nanogrid-fluid-responsive-css-grid-with-gutters.md

 And it's quite powerful [see the demo](https://github.com/chrisnager/ungrid/) plus using `display: table` is a nifty trick that solves issues with [Flexbox](http://caniuse.com/#flexbox).
 Actually it seems the browsers are getting up to speed with Flexible Box Layout.
-So maybe it's time to jump on the F-train.
-But this is a cool experiment anyway.
+Even if it's time to jump on the F-train, this is a cool experiment.

 ### BASSCSS
 Another sweet concept that offers a bunch of immutable css styles that allow you to